slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On science

 <!--
-> *"What is research but a blind date with knowledge?
--- Will Harvey*
-> *"Nature, to be commanded, must be obeyed."
--- Francis Bacon*
-> *"Science advances one funeral at a time."
--- Max Planck*
-> *"Aha moment: The moment of understanding when two smaller truths connect and a greater truth is revealed."
-"Science requires skepticism.
-Religion requires belief."
-"Scientists who support silencing opposing voices are actually priests."
--- Naval Ravikant*

 - technology is applied science
 - theories are explanations, not predictions. prediction comes after the explanation
 - theories are not derived from anything. human minds crete them by rearranging, combining, altering and adding to existing ideias. we guess.
 - science transforms raw materials (resources) into civilization.
 - future proof by avoiding dedicated hardware
-- making something social destroys truth of it because social groups need consensus to survive - otherwise they fight and can't get along - and consensus is all about truth seeking.
+- making something social destroys truth of it because social groups need consensus to survive - otherwise they fight and can’t get along - and consensus is all about truth seeking.
 - social sciences need to appeal to society for funding so they are politically motivated.
 - the real diversity that matters is diversity of ideas not diversity of skin color.
 - athenian and italian city states and free form usa were hotbeds for innovation. there was lot of competition.
-- wild west, the frontire is always filled with crime and scams and weid stuff and people but it's where innovation occurs also.
+- wild west, the frontire is always filled with crime and scams and weid stuff and people but it’s where innovation occurs also.
 - enlightment was a revolution in how people sought knowledge : by trying not to rely on authorithy.
 - Money is a shared belief.
 So is a border.
 So are bitcoins.
 The list goes on.
 - look at ideas individually not at the ism
 - the world as your lab. if you do stuff scientifically you can do it right next time also
 1. Engineering is done with numbers.
 Analysis without numbers is only an opinion.
 2. To design a spacecraft right takes an infinite amount of effort.
-This is why it's a good idea to design them to operate when some things are wrong .
+This is why it’s a good idea to design them to operate when some things are wrong .
 3. Design is an iterative process.
 The necessary number of iterations is one more than the number you have currently done.
 This is true at any point in time.
 4. Your best design efforts will inevitably wind up being useless in the final design.
 Learn to live with the disappointment.
 7. At the start of any design effort, the person who most wants to be team leader is least likely to be capable of it.